 Is my home insured?

 How can I check if my home is already insured?

-If you are pretty sure you have a policy, but you can’t remember who your home insurance is with, steps you can take to find out include:
+If you are pretty sure you have a home insurance policy, but you can’t remember who it’s with or find any policy documents, you could try:

-• Checking your bank and/or credit card statements for evidence of any payments.
+Checking your bank and/or credit card statements for monthly payments or a one-off payment to an insurance company

-• Asking your mortgage provider for details of the buildings insurance information you gave them when you took out your mortgage.
+Speaking to your mortgage provider to see if you gave them buildings insurance details when you took out your mortgage

+Is my home insured?